-Another good rain resistant peony is this variety called Paeonia lactiora “Sword Dance”.
-You will be dazzled by their magenta-red petals with golden yellow stamens of reddish color.
-Their height can be up to 90 cm.Plant them in the late season for good outcome.
-After bloom, you will notice their beautiful large blossoms.
-They are both rain and wind resistant, which makes it ideal for your garden and pot.
+Another good rain-resistant peony is this variety called Paeonia lactiora “Sword Dance”.
+You will be dazzled by their magenta-red petals with golden yellow stamens of a reddish color.
+Their height can be up to 90 cm.Plant them in the late season for a good outcome.
+After blooming, you will notice their beautiful large blossoms.
+They are both rain and wind-resistant, which makes it ideal for your garden and pot.

 How to Protect Plants from Heavy Rainfall?

 As you love your peony plants, you should take preventive measures to secure them from heavy rainfall and storm damage.
 Also, the shrubs have initial flower buds that result in a good outcome.So, if you do not take care and provide protection to the peony buds timely you will not get the expected bloom.
 However, smaller plants like Herbaceous peonies are comparatively easier to provide protection.So, follow the steps below to protect your native plants from heavy rainfall.

 Spread mulches around your plants to protect its roots from weather damage.
 Try not to apply mulches very close to the root, otherwise, the root may get damaged and start to rot.Ensure a three inches layer around the root area, this will prevent cold damage following heavy rainfall.

 2. Be Sure to Cover your Plants Timely

 Cover your plants with overturned buckets or pots to prevent them from suffering cold wind and excessive rainfall.
 But check the height of the container first to see if it matches the height of the plant.Also, you can put one heavy object on top of the coverage in case of heavy wind.